joscha-sat/Angular17Template/README.md

 <app-base-table-async [searchDate$]="customerService.searchDate$"/>
 ````

-## How to use base-dialog-component
+## How to use base-delete-dialog component

-### TODO: how to use general Dialogs: example User

 ````ts